FSIS Ready-To-Eat Sampling Programs - Revision 1

 - IPP are to determine whether the establishment held the product or otherwise maintained control of the product (e.g., the establishment moved the product off-site but did not complete pre-shipment review or transfer ownership of the product to another entity) pending FSIS test results.
 If IPP find that the establishment did not hold or maintain control of the product, they are to issue an NR because the establishment shipped product before FSIS found that the product was not adulterated, and because the establishment did not complete pre-shipment review following availability of all relevant test results, as set out in 9 CFR 417.5(c).
 IPP are to immediately contact the DO through the supervisory chain of command.
 If the results are confirmed positive for Lm or Salmonella, the DO is to take appropriate regulatory action and contact the Recall Management and Technical Analysis Division (RMTAD) and Office of Investigation, Enforcement and Audit, Compliance and Investigation Division (CID), Regional Director (RD).
 As appropriate, FSIS will request a recall or detain the product.
 The CID RD, in consultation with Headquarters, will consider whether additional enforcement actions or sanctions are necessary.

-- Generally, if FSIS finds the product positive for Lm or Salmonella, IPP are to issue an NR (cite 9 CFR 417.4(a)).
-However, if the establishment also found the product to be positive for Lm or Salmonella and held the product, IPP are not to issue an NR.
+- Generally, if FSIS finds the product positive for Lm or Salmonella, IPP are to issue an NR (cite 9 CFR 301.2 for meat, 9 CFR 381.1 for poultry, and 9 CFR 417.4(a)) because the establishment's HACCP system did not identify the adulterated product being produced.
+However, if the establishment collected its own sample from the same sampled lot of product also found their sample to be positive for Lm or Salmonella and held the product, IPP are not to issue an NR.
 They are to verify that the establishment performs the appropriate corrective actions, using a directed HACCP Verification Task.

-- IPP are to be aware that WGS is performed on all Lm and Salmonella isolates and Lm results are shared with DO personnel and in quarterly letters.
+- IPP are to be aware that WGS is performed on all Lm and Salmonella isolates and Lm results are shared with DO personnel as described in FSIS Directive 10,240.6, Use of Whole Genome Sequencing Results for FSIS RTE Sampling Programs.

 - VERIFYING CORRECTIVE ACTIONS IN RESPONSE TO AN FSIS POSITIVE RESULT